Cameron Brink

 Cameron Lee Brink (born December 31, 2001) is an American professional basketball player for the Los Angeles Sparks of the Women's National Basketball Association (WNBA) and for the Breeze of Unrivaled.
 She played college basketball at Stanford.
-She attended Mountainside High School and Southridge High School, both in her hometown of Beaverton, Oregon, where she was a McDonald's All-American and ranked the number three player in her class by ESPN.
+She attended Mountainside High School and Southridge High School, both in her hometown of Beaverton, Oregon, where she was a McDonald's All-American and was ranked the third-best player in her class by ESPN.

-As a freshman at Stanford, Brink helped her team win the national championship.
+As a freshman at Stanford, Brink helped her team win the 2021 NCAA Division I women's basketball tournament.
 In her sophomore season, she shared Pac-12 Player of the Year honors and led her team to the Final Four.
 As a junior, Brink received the WBCA Defensive Player of the Year award and became Stanford's all-time leader in blocks.
-In her senior season, she was named Pac-12 Player of the Year for a second time.
+In her senior season, she was again named Pac-12 Player of the Year.
 Brink has won two gold medals with the United States at the youth international level and led the national 3x3 team to the 2023 FIBA 3x3 World Cup title, where she was named the tournament's most valuable player (MVP).

 Early life

-Brink was born on December 31, 2001, in Princeton, New Jersey.
+Cameron Lee Brink was born on December 31, 2001, in Princeton, New Jersey.
 She lived in Amsterdam for three years, from age eight, because of her parents' jobs at Nike and returned to the United States before starting sixth grade.

 Brink was not initially interested in basketball, preferring art as a child and being drawn to volleyball after watching the 2012 Summer Olympics.
 She began playing basketball after attending a camp held by her godfather, Dell Curry, while her family was visiting Curry's family in Charlotte, North Carolina.
 Upon returning to Amsterdam, Brink played for her school and was the youngest player on the team.
 One year later, her family moved to Oregon, where she joined a basketball club.